tetrascience/ts-logger/README.md

 # ts-logger

 ts-logger module integrates Graylog, file logger and console log together.
-Depending on the environment settings, the logger will be sending logs to different "transport".
+Based on the chosen transport, the logger will be sending logs to different destinations.

 ## Installation
 ```sh